zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 was last updated, followed by our connection info.
 The timestamp should change only when the connection info changes.

-There are three kinds of announcement: individual announcements, shared announcements, and invite announcements.
+There are two kinds of announcement: individual announcements and invite announcements.
 In each case, an announcement secret key will be obtained by combining the time of the announcement with a secret shared only by those the announcement is intended for, and the announcement public key will be that derived from the secret key.
 The differences are in the choice of secret, and in how the connection info is encrypted and/or signed in the announcement.

 The intention is that the intended parties can be assured that what is announced really is our current connection info, and yet no-one else can link